Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Lagrangian perturbation theory emulator

 \subsection{LPT emulator}

-We build the LPT emulators in the {\it standard} hyper-parameter space (c.f.
-Table~\ref{tab:cosmologies}) and over the expansion factor range: $a \in [0.4, 1.]$ (note that this redshift range is slightly smaller than that employed in \S~\ref{sub:par_space}).
-We note that the cosmological parameter space matches the ones used by \cite{Zennaro2021}, where we presented non-linear boost-factors for these spectra.
-We then compute the LPT predictions in 91 logarithmic bins over the range $10^{-2} < k [\ihMpc] < 0.75$.
+We build the LPT emulators in the {\it standard} hyper-parameter space (see \autoref{tab:cosmologies}) and over the expansion factor range: $a \in [0.4, 1.]$ (note that this redshift range is slightly smaller than that employed in \autoref{sub:par_space}).
+We note that our cosmological parameter space matches that used by \cite{Zennaro2021}, where we presented non-linear boost-factors for these spectra.
+We then compute the LPT predictions in 46 logarithmic bins over the range $10^{-2} < k [\ihMpc] < 0.75$.

-We sample the parameter space with a single LH with 18,000 points.
+We sample the parameter space with a single LH with 20,000 points.
 In each of these points, we compute the 15 Lagrangian cross power spectra as described above.
 As noted by \cite{Zennaro2021}, some of these spectra can be negative.
-In these cases, we emulate the quantity:
+In the case where a term has at least a negative value in the training set, we emulate the quantity:

 so that the spectra are always positive.
 As in the case of the linear matter power spectrum, prior to the training we take the logarithm of the power spectra, and subtract the mean in each $k$-bin.
-We then perform a PCA decomposition prior to the training, retaining for each spectrum a number of PC sufficient to recover the power spectrum at $0.01\%$, which ranges from 5 to 20 PCA vectors.
+We then perform a PCA decomposition prior to the training, retaining for each spectrum a number of PC sufficient to recover the power spectrum at $0.01\%$, which ranges from five to 20 PCA vectors.

 We use 90\% of the sample as our training dataset and the remaining 10\% as our validation set.
-The architecture of the neural network used to emulate the LPT power spectra is the same as that described in \S~\ref{sub:nn}, i.e. 2 hidden layers with 400 neurons each.
+The architecture of the neural network used to emulate the LPT power spectra is the same as that described in \autoref{sub:nn}, \textit{i.e}.
+2 hidden layers with 400 neurons each.